-Garden Lights, Holiday Nights at Atlanta Botanical Gardens (November 14, 2020–January 9, 2021)
+Garden Lights, Holiday Nights at Atlanta Botanical Garden (November 14, 2020–January 16, 2021)

-Holiday in the Park at Six Flags Over Georgia (November 21, 2020–January 3, 2021 on select days)
+Holiday in the Park at Six Flags Over Georgia (November 21, 2020–January 3, 2021; select days)

-There are many reasons to spend the most wonderful time of year at the Six Flags Over Georgia.
+There are many reasons to spend the most wonderful time of year at Six Flags Over Georgia.
 First, its annual holiday festival Holiday in the Park features more than one million LED lights.
-With dozens of Christmas trees, you will not find a more magical atmosphere elsewhere in Georgia.
+With dozens of Christmas trees, you won't find a more magical atmosphere elsewhere in Georgia.
 Visitors of all ages can enjoy thousands of sparkling lights, performances and shows, tasty culinary treats, and a meeting with Santa Claus.
 Enjoy the park's most popular rides like Goliath, as well as the historic Riverview Carousel, and the swinging Pandemonium, the tallest in the Southeast.
-Main Street Christmas experience features a beautiful canopy with 100,000 lights, snow machines and a huge Christmas tree in front of the main gates.
-You can marvel all this beauty from the top of the rollercoaster!
+Main Street Christmas experience features a beautiful canopy with 100,000 lights, snow machines, and a huge Christmas tree in front of the main gates.
+You can marvel at all this beauty from the top of the rollercoaster!

-Stone Mountain Christmas at Stone Mountain Park (November 14, 2020–January 3, 2021 on select days)
+Stone Mountain Christmas at Stone Mountain Park (November 14, 2020–January 3, 2021; select days)

-Lights of Life, Life University (November–December, dates TBA)
+Lights of Life, Life University (November 26–December 31, 2020)